rlauer6/codebuild-project-maker/README.md

 # Notes

-* Originally, the script created the role, policy and project all at the same time, however IAM policies sometimes take a bit of time to propagate and the project creation step would fail.
+* Originally, the script created the role, policy and CodeBuild project all at the same time, however IAM policies sometimes take a bit of time to propagate and the project creation step would fail.